jeanflower/CountryGame/README.md

 This repo is about delivering a python-backed compute result through a javascript web app.
 The solutions are intended to provide bite-sized steps along the way to a full-stack web app.

-## Python
+## pythonapp

-The pythonapp folder includes an algorithm in app/main/py.
+The pythonapp folder includes an algorithm in app/main.py, served using uvicorn.
 There are three scripts for running the python; one running directly, the second building a docker container, and the third builds and deploys a docker container in Google Cloud Platform (using Cloud Build and Cloud Run).

 ## nodeapp